sam-k/pager-sec/README.md

    * Message continued flag (0 if end of message, 1 if more to follow): End of message
    * Fragment flag (K if only 1 fragment, F if more to follow, C if last fragment): First and only fragment of message
 9. Message: Patient Jane Doe in Rm.
 413, a 37-year-old female, has altered mental status.
 Her blood oxygen saturation is 85% of room air, her pulse is 61 beats per minute, her respiratory rate is 20 breaths per minute, her blood pressure is 204/66, and her temperature is 104 °F. Her last known normal time was 1:15 p.m.

+### Alternative: Generating Data

+If you wish not to intercept real pages, you can also auto-generate artificial data.
+The script [generate.py](generate.py) follows the multimon-ng output format above to generate fake pages.

+### Processing

 Longer messages are often fragmented and transmitted over several pages.
 This is not an issue for practical use—each pager receives only those pages intended for it—but, because we see all pages on a frequency, these fragments can arrive interrupted by other messages.
 We can reassemble these fragments by concatenating all the pages meant for a capcode and received in a certain timeframe.